aleen42/PersonalWiki/Programming/JavaScript/shim_and_polyfills/shim_and_polyfills.md

 There is a Polyfills written by *Paul Irish* to solve this problem by using Google Geographic Location APIs.

+#### Case 4: History and Navigation

+DHTML has provided some features like paging based on AJAX or single page.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>